C.J. Abrams Player Props: Nationals vs. Brewers

 C.J.
 Abrams At The Plate

-- Abrams has had an RBI in 27 games this year (28.1%), including 10 multi-RBI outings (10.4%).
-He has also driven home three or more of his team's runs in three contests.
+- Abrams has driven home a run in 27 games this year (27.8%), including more than one RBI in 10.3% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.